SunnyCYC/plpdp4beat/README.md

-# Predominant Local Pulse-based Dynamic Programming Beat Tracker
+# Local Periodicity-Based Beat Tracking for Expressive Classical Piano Music

 This is the repo for the paper titled
 "*Local Periodicity-Based Beat Tracking for Expressive Classical Piano Music*".